jdiamond/chrome-native-messaging/README.md

 The `app` directory contains a sample Chrome App.

-The `host` directory contains a native messaging host that you can send "readdir" messages to.
+The `host` directory contains a native messaging host that you can send messages to.

-Go to the Chrome Extensions page (chrome://extensions/) and hit "Load unpacked extension...".
+Go to the Chrome Extensions page (chrome://extensions/), hit "Load unpacked extension...", and select this project's `app` directory.

-Select the `app` directory.
-Look at the ID it received and put it in the host manifest.
+SUPER IMPORTANT: Find the ID your app received when you loaded it and copy it to the host manifest in the `host` directory.

-The `host` directory contains the manifest that must be copied to the correct directory on OS X.
+SUPER IMPORTANT ON MACS: The path to the host must be absolute.
+Make sure the "path" property in the manifest is correct (it's probably not unless you're me).

 Install the host manifest: